-Today we took a boat tour at the Witless Bay Ecological Reserve, which is home to a very large population of pelagic seabirds.
-We had planned to take this trip next week in celebration of our 12th anniversary as a couple but today was such a beautiful day we decided not to let it slip by without doing something outside.
+Today Marije and I took our very first boat trip into the Witless Bay Ecological Reserve, which is home to a very large population of seabirds.
+We had planned to take this trip next week in celebration of our 12th anniversary but today was such a beautiful day we decided not to let it slip by without doing something special.

-This trip was the obvious thing to do and I can tell you it was awesome, the sea was a bit rough at times but that’s all part of the fun I suppose.
+This trip was the obvious thing to do and I can tell you it was awesome, the sea was a bit rough at times but that’s all part of the fun. 🙂

-After this first berg we made a close pass by the islands; approaching Gull Island the sky was soon swarming with puffins, which had been merrily swimming in front of the cliffs but had to make way for us…
+After the first berg we made a close pass by the islands; approaching Gull Island the sky was soon swarming with puffins, which had been merrily swimming in front of the cliffs but took to the air upon our approach.

-The iceberg was hard enough to photograph from the erratically swaying vessel but these flying puffins proved even more challenging.
-I only had my 105mm manual focus lens with me for the bird shots so unfortunately it was all up to me.
+The iceberg was hard enough to photograph from a moving vessel but these flying puffins proved even more challenging.
+I only had my 105mm manual focus lens with me for bird shots so unfortunately it was all up to me.
 Still, I managed to catch a few of them in flight:

 On the way back to Bay Bulls harbour we passed another iceberg, this one was huge and had a very smooth surface.
-Again we circled it for a few minutes and we both got a good look at it, it had lots of blue ice veins which offered some great photo compositions up close.
+Again we circled it a few times and we both got a great look at it, it had lots of blue ice veins which offered some great up close photo compositions.

-After the boat trip, we enjoyed dinner and a movie to finish this beautiful day in style.
+After our boat trip, we enjoyed dinner and a movie to finish our beautiful day in style.